 How many go to class?

-Look at what sports.
+Look at what this is.

-But every other kid that gets to go to the football game and cheer their school on, it it creates school spirit and unity.
+But every other kid that gets to go to the football game and cheer their school on, it creates school spirit and unity.

 It's huge.

-It really helps their betterment when they uh have to go to the job market because they have a good school spirit.
+It really helps their betterment when they have to go to the job market because they have a good school spirit.

 It doesn't do anything.

-This is but the whole idea is to at college to you know how everybody I know that's ever graduated from whatever school it is, and again, I didn't have that experience.
+But the whole idea is to, at college, you know how everybody I know that's ever graduated from whatever school it is, and again, I didn't have that experience, they're so proud of that school.

 They love that school, whatever it is.

-I agree with this part of it.
+It could be, I agree with this part of it.

-So I love like anybody who listens to the show knows I can't tell you a single thing about sports.
+So I love, like anybody who listens to the show knows, I can't tell you a single thing about sports.

-I don't know what's happening, I don't know what season it is.
+I don't know what season it is.

 Say sports again.